andriimobdev25/AI-Writer-Flutter/README.md

-# AI Linkedin Writer
+# AI Writer
-A Flutter web application that helps users write engaging LinkedIn posts using AI.
+A Flutter web application that helps users write engaging posts using AI.

 ## Features